sr99622/Cayenue/README.md

 &nbsp;

 Ubuntu is the supported Linux OS, and is highly recommended for production use.
-Other distributions may work, but may rewuire significant effort to become operational, and their usage instructions will vary from those described here.
+Other distributions may work, but may require significant effort to become operational, and their usage instructions will probably vary from those described here.
 The instructions provided here are based on Ubuntu.

 Linux can be configured to run a kea [DHCP server](https://ubuntu.com/server/docs/how-to/networking/install-isc-kea/).
 A sample configuration file `/etc/kea/kea-dhcp4.conf` for this server is shown below.
+The link above is recommended reading and contains detailed information not covered here.

 It is necessary to set the server ethernet interface to a static IP address for this configuration.
 It is recommended to manually set the Cayenue server ethernet address connecting to the camera network to be 10.2.2.1.
 This is a reserved network for private subnets.
 Please verify that your existing network does not use this address range.
 There are many references that can provide details on how to set a static ip.
 On Ubuntu, use the Settings -> Network -> Wired Network then click on the gear to get details, use the IPv4 tab and click the Manual radio button  to enable manual settings.
 The IP address should be set to `10.2.2.1`, the Subnet Mask to `255.255.255.0` and the Gateway to `10.2.2.1`.
 If you need internet access, you should have a second network connection to your local router, which is configured separately.

 It will be necessary to find the name of the network interface intended to provide the DHCP service.
-On Linux, the command `ip a` will provide a listing of interface properties that will contain the relevant information.
+On Linux, the command `ip -br addr show` will provide a listing of interface properties that will contain the relevant information.
 It will look something like `enp1s0` but will be different for each machine.
 The name will be associated with the ip address (<i>10.2.2.1 as set previously</i>) of the desired interface.

 ### Sample Configuration File